lmc2179/lmc2179.github.io/drafts/pdp.md

 # When does the PDP represent a causal relationship?

+It's _very_ tempting to interpret the PDP as a prediction about what would happen _if_ we changed the global NOX to some amount.
+In causal inference terms, that would be an intervention, in which we actually shift the NOX and see what happens to prices.
+In this interpretation, our model is a method of simulating what would happen if we changed NOX, and we treat its predictions as counterfactual scenarios.
+Is this interpretation justified?

+It is if we make certain assumptions - but they're strong assumptions, and we're probably not in a position to make them.
+It's worth walking through those assumptions, to understand what kind of argument we'd need to make in order to

 This section uses a bit of language from CI

 Note the assumptions from the paper